rtf6x/it-newbie-docs/README-EN.md

 I entered the IT field once because it seemed interesting and was something I started to excel at.
 Admittedly, I wanted to become a system administrator back then.
 Many people nowadays pursue IT for the big money, but at the beginning of your career, no one will pay a newcomer a hefty salary.

-Don't believe those who say, "Learn React and you'll immediately jump to a $250k per month salary."
+Don't believe those who say, "Learn React and you'll immediately jump to a $250k"

 What you need to understand from the very beginning: